RegardsOss/RegardsOss.github.io/README.md

+# Website

+This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.

-## RegardsOss Homepage
+## Contributions

 This repository contains RegardsOss website, https://RegardsOss.github.io

-### Contributions

 If you find any errors in our docs or have suggestions, please follow our [Contributing Guide](https://github.com/RegardsOss/Documentation/blob/master/CONTRIBUTING.md) to submit an issue or pull request.

-### Deployment and workflow
-* The `staging` branch is the development branch
-* The `master` branch is the current production branch

-**All development and pull requests should be done against the `staging` branch.**

-Deployments to production will be done by site admins, using pull requests from `staging` to `master`.
+## Licence

 ### Creative commons